ChGen/DarkTitle/README.md

-DarkTitle enforces dark window titlebars for all Win32 top-level windows.
+DarkTitle enforces dark window titlebars for all top-level windows when current Windows theme is dark.
+When switching between Light and Dark themes it will enforce light and dark titlebars automatically.
 Supports MS Windows 10 & 11, including 22H2.

 Sometimes content could be made dark, but titlebars aren't. (e.g. VcXsrv X server, various apps with custom theming, like qBittorrent, media players)

 ### Before/after running DarkTitle: